zefanyakharisma-cell/International-Office-Website/README.md

 ---

+## Deployment

+This is a fully static site — no server-side processing is required.
+To deploy:

+1. Copy the entire repository folder to your web server's public directory (e.g. `/var/www/html/international-office/`).
+2. Ensure the web server (Apache/Nginx) serves `index.html` as the default document.
+3. No `.htaccess` rewrite rules are needed — all navigation is handled client-side via JavaScript.
+4. Verify that the `Assets/` folder and all subfolders are accessible.
+The folder `Assets/Graphics/Petra Graphic Asset/` contains spaces in its name — confirm your server handles this correctly, or rename the folder and update the references in `index.html` and `styles.css` if needed.

+---

+## Known Dependencies & Limitations

+**External image URLs (Unsplash)**
+Several news article pages (`page-news-1` through `page-news-6`) load hero images from `https://images.unsplash.com`.
+These are placeholder images used during development.
+Before going live, replace them with actual PCU-owned images hosted locally or on a CDN.

+**CDN dependencies**
+The site requires an internet connection to load Tailwind CSS, Lucide Icons, and Google Fonts.
+If the site needs to work in an offline or intranet environment, these assets must be downloaded and self-hosted.

+**`.DS_Store` file**
+A `.DS_Store` file (a macOS system file) was committed to the repository.
+It is harmless and can be safely deleted.
+To prevent this in the future, ensure `.DS_Store` is listed in `.gitignore`.

+---

+## About `fix_news.py`

+This is a **one-time developer utility** that was used during development to replace a static banner in the News page with a dynamic carousel.
+It has already been applied — the result is baked into `index.html`.

+**The IT team does not need to run this script.** It is kept in the repository for reference only and can be safely ignored or deleted.

+---

 ## Runtime Configuration (Element SDK)

 If `window.elementSdk` is present on the page (e.g. when embedded in a CMS or page builder), the site supports live editing of: